h0p3zZ/BScThesis/Notes/5_Notes.md

 <dependency> a JSON object with exactly the following fields:
     "task": a JSON string
     "intervals" a JSON array of type <interval>
     "unmetCost" a JSON integer

+<location> a JSON object with exactly the following fields:
+    "id": a JSON integer
+    "unmetCost" a JSON integer
 ```
 For clarity everything in this JSON has to conform to the JSON standard (a valid JSON file).
 Also when "exactly the following fields" is written - it means exactly the listed fields, with exactly the specified types.